|

 - A zoom lens is a lens that has variable effective focal length (EFL).

-Since the field of view of a lens is determined by its EFL, a zoom lens
+Since the field of view of a lens is determined by its EFL, a zoom

-a "zoom-in" effect is observed.
-When the field of view of the lens is
+decreased, a "zoom-in" effect is observed.
+When the field of

-increased, a "zoom-out" effect is observed.
-In "zoom-in" position,
+view of the lens is increased, a "zoom-out" effect is observed.

-the object detail is magnified but less area of the object is seen.
-In
+In "zoom-in" position, the object detail is magnified but less area of

-"zoom-out" position, more of the object area is observed but detail of
+the object is seen.
+In "zoom-out" position, more of the object

-the object is compromised.
+area is observed but detail of the object is compromised.

 |